WpSpeedDoctor/better-child-theme-enqueue-styles/README.md

 2.Page
 3.Template
 ```
-For example, if you have template CSS loaded and then you add individual page CSS, styles in individual CSS will have higher priority than template css styles.
+For example, if you have template CSS loaded and then you add individual page CSS, styles in individual CSS will have higher priority than template CSS styles.

 I hope it will make your life easier and your website faster to load on slow mobile devices.
 Enjoy!